Islam in Southeast Asia: Pilgrimage

 Muslims in Southeast Asia have performed pilgrimages to Mecca since the 17th century as pilgrimage to the Holy Cities of Mecca and Medina is one of the Five Pillars of Islam.
 The Hajj was made easier by the advent of the steamship in the 19th century.
 As the Hajj became more popular throughout Southeast Asia, Arabic and the Arabian brand of Islam were integrated further into the lives of Muslims in Southeast Asia.
-Through travel to Arab countries — for the Hajj-pilgrimage or religious study — Muslims in Southeast Asia have also undertaken the translation of Islamic texts into local languages.
+Through travel to Arab countries—for the Hajj-pilgrimage or religious study—Muslims in Southeast Asia have also undertaken the translation of Islamic texts into local languages.
 Southeast Asia has rich and poor countries and this differences are reflected when wealthy people from Singapore and Brunei staying in comfortable hotels near the main mosque while Cambodians reported staying on the floor of a single room shared by 45 people in a dormitory two miles away.

-Views on Arab culture

-Cornell professor Eric Tagliacozzo interviewed muslim Southeast Asians, he reported that most respondents said there was no racism and ethnocentricism in Mecca but some reported that Southeast Asian women reported feeling "physically smaller" and "pushed around" by people from all over the world including Tanzanians, Chechens, Afghans and Nigerians while circumambulating the Kaabah.
+Cornell professor Eric Tagliacozzo interviewed Muslim Southeast Asians Hajj pilgrims, he reported that most respondents said there was no racism and ethnocentrism in Mecca but some reported that Southeast Asian women reported feeling "physically smaller" and "pushed around" by people from all over the world including Tanzanians, Chechens, Afghans and Nigerians while circumambulating the Kaabah.
 Others felt that Arabs treated their women very badly in Mecca and believed Southeast Asians "did it better".

 Persecution and terrorism

 The division of countries during colonialism divided some ethnic and religious groups, leading to several minority Muslim populations to live at the periphery of countries.
 Various organisations, like the Muslim World League, have advocated for the rights of these minority populations.
-There is a history in some countries of persecution of Muslims, including the ongoing ethnic cleansing of the Rohingya in Myanmar.
+There is a history in some countries of persecution of Muslims, including the ongoing ethnic cleansing of the Rohingya in Myanmar or the long struggle of the Muslim Moro.

-Finally, the war on terrorism, particularly since 9/11, has influenced contemporary Islam in Southeast Asia.
+Finally, the War on Terrorism, particularly since 9/11, has influenced modern Islam in Southeast Asia.
 Many governments in the region have joined antiterrorist coalitions or signed antiterrorist pacts.
-In some countries, such as the Philippines, the U.S. has sent troops to combat specific terrorist groups associated with Islamic extremism.
+In some countries, such as the Philippines, the U.S. has sent troops to combat specific terrorist groups associated with Islamic extremism, such as the Islamic State.